Treatment options for women with a new diagnosis

 The treatment you have will be a joint decision between you and your treatment team.
 Key decisions about treatment options include where to have your treatment, when to have surgery, when to have chemotherapy and what type of chemotherapy or other drugs are best for you.
 Asking some of the following questions may help you decide what you want to do:

-• What treatment options are there for me?
+• What treatment options are do I have?

-• What are the risks involved in having the treatment now and in the long term?
+• Does the treatment have any risks now and in the future?

-• What are the side effects of treatment: how might it affect me physically, emotionally and sexually?
+• What are the side effects?
+How might the treatment affect me physically, emotionally and sexually?

-• How long are these side effects expected to last?
+• How long do these side effects last?

 • What might help me to reduce, control or recover from these side effects?

-• How is any treatment likely to affect my life and health in general?
+• How will treatment affect my life and health in general?

 • Will I be able to go on holiday?